albanianicasio/data622hw1/ReadMe.md

 Set up Docker image for dataquestio/python3-starter using the instructions from the Dataquest article above.
 Capture a screenshot of your laptop to prove your setup is complete.

 3. Submission:
 We will be submitting via Github Classroom.
-Your url for this page should read something like: github.com/cuny-sps-msda-data622-2017fall/homework-1-[your github handle].
+Right now, your url for reading this page should read something like: github.com/cuny-sps-msda-data622-2017fall/homework-1-[your github handle].
 This is your own cloned private repo for this assignment and I will be able to see and grade whatever you upload to this repo.
 Interested in how Github Classroom workflow works?
 Check out [this read on Github Classroom](https://github.com/blog/2387-learn-by-doing-at-cal-poly-with-github-and-raspberry-pi).

 Please note that late submission can be tracked via Github Classroom.